Dark 'n' Stormy

-The Dark 'n' Stormy is an easy-to-make and flavorful three-ingredient cocktail.
-A delicious drink made of Gosling's Black Seal Rum, ginger beer, and fresh lime juice.
+The Dark 'n' Stormy is an easy-to-make and flavorful three-ingredient cocktail made of Goslings Black Seal Rum, ginger beer, and fresh lime juice.

 Dark 'n' Stormy cocktail with lime